 In person, though, well, you might never know about those aspects of me.
 I’m one of the least shy people I know – my employer demands it —, and in the past, when I performed live at acoustic shows, being shy really wasn’t an option.

 So, why is it that when I’m interested in a woman or I see a group of them herding together at the club, I suddenly turn into this timid shell of a person?

 This awkward version of a man is not uncommon.
-There's war waging inside of us that we just can't win.
+There's a battle waging inside of us that we just can't win.
 There are several of us hiding in the shadows of our best alpha male friends.

 While they’re meeting the dream girls, we’re watching from a distance saying, “Hey, that could be me,” and then coming to that sudden realization, “But, not back from here.”
 Yet, we continue to sit there, sipping our drink of choice alone.